 Celebrity Copy Cats?
 Blame the Kardashians.
 Or NOT.

-Blame the fact that in today’s culture, we ALL want to do all that we can to look our best.
-And with a major emphasis on photographs for our business profiles, dating platforms and the like – it IS an increasingly important aspect of our lives.
+Blame the fact that in today’s culture, we ALL want to do everything we can to look our best.
+There is major emphasis on photographs, for our business profiles, dating platforms and the like.
+It is an increasingly important aspect of our lives.

 With the belief that having fillers can slow the progression of wrinkles, many cosmetic practitioners find that they have a growing number of patients in their twenties, and even some filler injecting requests from people in their teens.

-- Some of them are concerned that young individuals shouldn’t yet be considering having cosmetic work at all (unless to correct a serious deformity, imbalance or an overly gummy smile).
+- Some of them are concerned that young individuals shouldn’t yet be considering having cosmetic.
+Unless to correct a serious deformity, imbalance or an overly gummy smile.

 - However, along with those who are concerned about their youth, there is a corresponding number of younger patients looking for procedures such as fillers who are actually nervous that they’ve left treatment too late!